canonical/kafka-operator/docs/how-to/cluster/replication.md

 kafka-connect/0*  active    idle   2        10.86.75.45     8083/tcp
 ```

-To integrate Kafka Connect with the passive cluster (as recommened for active-passive replication), run:
+To integrate Kafka Connect with the passive cluster (as recommended for active-passive replication), run:

 ```bash
 juju integrate kafka-connect passive